suit-wg/manifest-spec/draft-ietf-suit-manifest.md

       used on, and the number of code points left that encode to that size.

+-  Key assignments in the SUIT Parameters table, particularly those that encode to 1 CBOR byte (-24 to 23) should be reserved for SUIT Directives that match the same key value.

 ## Media Type Registration

 This section registers the 'application/suit-envelope+cose' media type in the